James Outman Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.30 team ERA that ranks 16th among all league pitching staffs.
+- The Cardinals' 4.30 team ERA ranks 16th among all MLB pitching staffs.

-- The Cardinals rank 20th in baseball in home runs surrendered (31 total, 1.2 per game).
+- Cardinals pitchers combine to allow 31 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- The right-hander's most recent time out was on Sunday against the Seattle Mariners, when he threw six innings, surrendering three earned runs while giving up five hits.
+- In his most recent appearance on Tuesday, the lefty went six innings against the San Francisco Giants, giving up no earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.